 10. County Antrim

-County Antrim is where you’ll find Belfast, the capital of Northern Ireland and a city that boasts history, heritage and plenty of contemporary culture and attractions to explore.
+County Antrim is where you’ll find Belfast, the capital of Northern Ireland, and a city that boasts history, heritage, and plenty of contemporary culture and attractions to explore.
+Visit the exceptional Titanic Museum, explore Belfast Castle, and wander around many museums to learn more about the country.

-The Giant’s Causeway is a beautiful, dramatic and otherworldly sight to see.
+Head north from Belfast to the coast, where you can find one of the most exceptional natural sights in the entirety of the United Kingdom.
+The Giant’s Causeway is a beautiful, dramatic, and otherworldly sight to see.
 Huge basalt columns formed from millions of years of geological activity rise from the ocean like a causeway built by giants.
 It’s a sight like no other in the world.
+Be sure to read our blog Everything You Need to Know About the Giant’s Causeway in Northern Ireland, to find out more!

 11. County Derry

+Also found in Northern Ireland, County Derry is one of the country’s six counties and it’s located on the far northern border with the Republic of Ireland.
 County Derry is best known for its signature city, Derry, which is one of the most historic places in Ireland.
 The walled city is the second largest in Northern Ireland and historically has seen much political strife.
+Those days have passed, however.

-The county is more than just this city though.
-It’s a beautiful place waiting to be discovered, with a remote and windswept coastline to the north and plenty of hidden rural villages and areas of beauty around the Derry.
+Today, you’ll find a city that’s moving on and looking to the future, and you’ll be able to delve deep into the city’s heritage at the museums and castles.
+The county is more than just this city, though.
+It’s a beautiful place waiting to be discovered, with a remote and windswept coastline to the north and plenty of hidden rural villages and areas of beauty around Derry.

-If this has whet your appetite for exploring the Emerald Isle and visiting the most beautiful counties in Ireland, check out our fantastic range of Ireland tours or contact Overland Ireland to discuss your ideal Ireland experience with one of our Irish experts.
+If this has whetted your appetite for exploring the Emerald Isle and visiting the most beautiful counties in Ireland, check out our fantastic range of Ireland tours or contact Overland Ireland to discuss your ideal Ireland experience with one of our Irish experts.